 We belive that terroir is a partnership between the winegrower and place.
 We embrace the advantage of SJR's own-rooted vines, which are more sensitive/expressive of the terroir.
 Delmas produces small lots of estate wines from a single vineyard; showcasing distinctive qualities of that place and nowhere else.

 We take full control of the entire process from growing the grapes to selling the wine.
 Yet, we take pleasure in knowing that there is always a random element; we never know precisely what Mother Nature may decide to express.
 This reality leads to vintage variation.
 We adapt to seasonal variation by focusing our efforts on the quality of the work necessary to achieve balance in the vineyard, and allowing the character of each vintage to stand tall.

-We embrace the unique advantage of SJR's own-rooted vines, which are more sensitive/expressive of the terroir.
-Finally, we have employed a management strategy that, at its core, relies on feet-in-the-rows and viticultural practices that achieve a balanced and respectful expression of SJR Vineyard.
+Finally, we have employed a management strategy that, at its core, relies on boots-in-the-rows and viticultural practices that achieve a balanced and respectful expression of SJR Vineyard.

 Click image(s) for larger view